megha3107/Cinema-Plus/README.md

 _SCREENSHOTS_

 Following is a sneak peek of how the interface looks.
-To use the website live, head on over to the link
+To use the website live, head on over to the [link](https://entertainment-hub.netlify.app/).

 ![details](https://user-images.githubusercontent.com/67476681/146010186-f22e7890-76b3-4a09-8c9c-f2a7594891db.jpeg)
 ![trending](https://user-images.githubusercontent.com/67476681/146010221-aa632de5-ecae-45ce-832f-eb681b68f56a.jpeg)